tovyblox/guide/docs/guides/deploy/setup.md

 ### Setting up Tovy for the first time
 Tovy requires some configuration before it can actually run.
 Configuring a system can be a hassle.
 However, luckily, we have made it very easy to do.

+For the secret key go to https://1password.com/password-generator/ and generate a password with 64 charactars that has symbols and copy it

 In the root of the file make a file called `.env` and copy/paste the below contents in it
 ```
 DATABASE_URL="<your-database-url>"
+SESSION_SECRET="<your-secret-key-with-32-chars>"
 ```

 Then, replace the database URL with the postgres database you made